 The Oxford Academic Health Science Network has defined innovation as: “… an idea, service or product, new to the NHS or applied in a way that is new to the NHS, which significantly improves the quality of health and care, and delivers value for money, wherever it is applied.”

-The Oxford AHSN established its Clinical Innovation Adoption (CIA) programme to speed up widespread adoption of clinical innovation (innovations that are ready to go to market and have a strong evidence base) to assist local transformation, improve patient outcomes and reduce costs.
+The Oxford AHSN established its Clinical Innovation Adoption (CIA) programme to speed up widespread adoption of clinical innovation (innovations that are ready to go to market and have a strong evidence base) to improve patient outcomes and reduce costs.

-The key objective is to increase the speed of clinical innovation adoption across the Oxford AHSN region by:
+The key objective is to increase the spread and scale of clinical innovation adoption across the Oxford AHSN region and beyond by:

 - assessing the strategic priorities and clinical needs of the population